What it is?

 The Accountable Person may issue bills that are STT inclusive or STT/VAT inclusive or separately depending on the record keeping system adopted.
 However, adequate records must be kept for audit purposes.

 Action will be taken to recover the unpaid STT and penalties from third parties (such as banks) or through the courts.
-The courts can impose a minimum fine of FJ$15,000 or to imprisonment for a term not exceeding 12 months or to both a fine and imprisonment, with effect from 1 January 2012, on any of the following offences:
+The courts can impose a maximum fine of FJ$15,000 or to imprisonment for a term not exceeding 12 months or to both a fine and imprisonment, with effect from 1 January 2012, on any of the following offences:

 The Chief Executive Officer can also make an offer to compound an offence.